HL7-DaVinci/MRP-Payer-App/README.md

 This application demonstrates the Da Vinci MRP medication reconcilation use case.
 Please see the code for details.

+## Configure

+Update `launch.html` with your app's OAuth client ID.

 ## Install & Run
-Install NodeJS, Go to the app directory and run:
+Install NodeJS.
+Then fetch the app dependencies in the app directory and launch the app server:
 ```sh
 npm i
 npm start